ahsansoftengineer/node_typescript_II/README.md

-## Node with Typescrpt
+## Node with Typescrpt Complete Setup
 #### To Create the Node application with TypeScript follow this steps
 > Here we are Setting up the followings in Node Application
 1. Node
+2. Typescript
-2. Express
+3. Express
-3. EJS
+4. EJS
+5. MySql
+6. Sequelize
-4. Nodemon
+7. Nodemon
 #### Initializing project
 1. npm init
 2. npm init @eslint/config